Power Inverter FAQ

 I would like to run an electric blanket and a small tv in my caravan, total watts about 400.
 What size inverter would you suggest and suit my needs?

-Due to the factors above, the minimum Power Inverter recommended would be the 1200W 8Zed Power Inverter.
-Ideally an 1800W or 2000W 8Zed Inverter should be used.
+Due to the factors above, the minimum Power Inverter recommended would be the 1500W 8Zed Power Inverter.
+Ideally a 2000W 8Zed Inverter should be used.
 Another benefit in purchasing a 1200W 8Zed Inverter or above is that it has 2x 240VAC sockets that would make things easier to connect the 2 different appliances.

 The power rating used with microwave ovens is the "cooking power" which refers to the power being "delivered" to the food being cooked.
 The actual operating power requirement rating is higher than the cooking power rating (for example, a microwave with "advertised" rating of 600 watts usually corresponds to almost 1100 watts of power consumption).
 The actual power consumption in most cases is stated on the back of the microwave.
 If the operating power requirement cannot be found on the back of the microwave, check the owner's manual or contact the manufacturer.